 G. SPECIAL NOTE ON DUNS NUMBER AND SAM REGISTRATION

-Applicants must have a Dun & Bradstreet Universal Numbering System (DUNS) number and a NATO Commercial and Government Entity (NCAGE) code, and must be registered in the System for Award Management (SAM) prior to submitting full applications.
+Applicants must have a Dun & Bradstreet Universal Numbering System (DUNS) number, NATO Commercial and Government Entity (NCAGE) code, and must be registered in the System for Award Management (SAM) prior to submitting full applications.
 Please note that the process could take weeks especially for non-U.S. applicants, so applicants are encouraged to begin the registration process early.

-- Applicants may acquire DUNs numbers at no cost by calling the dedicated toll-free DUNs number request line at 1-866-705-5711 or by requesting a number online at http://fedgov.dnb.com/webform;
+- For the DUNS: Applicants may acquire DUNs numbers at no cost by calling the dedicated toll-free DUNs number request line at 1-866-705-5711 or by requesting a number online at http://fedgov.dnb.com/webform;

-- Non-U.S. based applicants may request a NCAGE code at https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx
+- For the NCAGE: Non-U.S. based applicants may request a NCAGE code at https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx

 H. COST SHARING AND OTHER FORMS OF COST PARTICIPATION